Takeoff and landing: Aircraft (VTOHL)

-Zero length launch system
+Zero-length launch system

-The zero length launch system or zero length take-off system (ZLL, ZLTO, ZEL, ZELL) was a system whereby jet fighters and attack aircraft were intended to be placed upon rockets attached to mobile launch platforms.
-Most zero length launch experiments took place in the 1950s, during the Cold War.
+The zero-length launch system or zero-length take-off system (ZLL, ZLTO, ZEL, ZELL) was a system whereby jet fighters and attack aircraft were intended to be placed upon rockets attached to mobile launch platforms.
+Most zero-length launch experiments took place in the 1950s, during the Cold War.

 Spacecraft (VTHL)

-Vertical takeoff, horizontal landing (VTHL) is the mode of operation for all current and formerly operational orbital spaceplanes, such as the Boeing X-37, the NASA Space Shuttle, the 1988 Soviet Buran space shuttle, as well as the circa-1960 USAF Boeing X-20 Dyna-Soar project.
+Vertical takeoff, horizontal landing (VTHL) is the mode of operation for all current and formerly operational orbital spaceplanes, such as the Boeing X-37, the NASA Space Shuttle, the 1988 Soviet Buran space shuttle, and the PRC Reusable experimental spacecraft/Shenlong.
 For launch vehicles an advantage of VTHL over HTHL is that the wing can be smaller, since it only has to carry the landing weight of the vehicle, rather than the takeoff weight.

-There have been several other VTHL proposals that never flew including NASA Space Shuttle proposed replacements Lockheed Martin X-33 and VentureStar.
+There have been several VTHL proposals that never flew, including the circa-1960 USAF Boeing X-20 Dyna-Soar project, NASA Space Shuttle proposed replacements, Lockheed Martin X-33, and VentureStar.
 The 1990s NASA concept spaceplane, the HL-20 Personnel Launch System (HL stands for "Horizontal Lander"), was VTHL, as was a circa-2003 derivative of the HL-20, the Orbital Space Plane concept.

 As of March 2011, two VTHL commercial spaceplanes were in various stages of proposal/development, both successors to the HL-20 design.
 The Sierra Nevada Corporation Dream Chaser follows the outer mold line of the earlier HL-20.
 The circa-2011 proposed Orbital Sciences Corporation Prometheus was a blended lifting body spaceplane that followed the outer mold line of the circa-2003 Orbital Space Plane, itself a derivative of the HL-20; however, Prometheus did not receive any NASA contracts and Orbital has announced they will not pursue further development.